StackVista/stackstate-docs/setup/cli.md

 +-- usage.md          # How to configure and use this package
 ```
 2. (optional) Place the `sts` file under your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
-3. Follow the steps below to [manually configure the StackState CLI](#manual-config-docker-install).
+3. Follow the steps below to [manually configure the StackState CLI](#manual-configuration).

 ## Configure the StackState CLI

 To use the StackState CLI, you need to configure it with the API connection details for your StackState instance.

-* If you installed the StackState CLI using the Linux or Windows instructions above, a [wizard will guide you through configuration](#wizard-config-linux-and-windows-install).
+* If you installed the StackState CLI using the Linux or Windows instructions above, a [wizard will guide you through configuration](#wizard-configuration-linux-and-windows-install).
-* If you ran the Docker install, you will need to [create the configuration file manually](#manual-config-docker-install).
+* You can also [create the configuration file manually](#manual-configuration) (required for Docker install.

-### Wizard config (Linux and Windows install)
+### Wizard configuration (Linux and Windows install)

 The binary files downloaded in the Linux and Windows install methods described above include a configuration wizard to generate the StackState CLI configuration file.
 The first time you run any `sts` command, the StackState CLI will look for a configuration file.
 If no valid configuration file is found, the wizard will guide you through creating one and store it under the user's home directory.